Therajop/Bb-wallet-Buy-pay-bot/README.md

 ---

 ## 📌 How to Install
-1. Upload all files to your hosting
+1. import this repo in bb
-2. Set Webhook from BotFather
+2. Set token from BotFather
+3. follow all Process
-3. Start Bot with **/start**
+4. Start Bot with **/start**

 ---